rjhunjhunwala/S.I.L.O.S/README.md

 :end
 </pre>
 #Graphics
 Support for Graphical Output has been added in SILOS 2.0.
-SILOS 2.0 comes primarily with support for graphics, but also features I highly optimized interpreter, and a <pre>wait x</pre> command which as the name would suggest, waits x milliseconds.
+SILOS 2.0 comes primarily with support for graphics, but also features I highly optimized interpreter (<b>thanks to  kckennylau!</b>), and a <pre>wait x</pre> command which as the name would suggest, waits x milliseconds.
 Now, let's take a look at how graphical output works.
 <pre>canvas width height wordForTheHeader</pre>
 You first must use the above command to declare a canvas THan you must decide to create objects